Photography Pricing, Part 1 | The Elephant In The Room | New Haven Connecticut

 Now you may be thinking, okay, then why don't you just edit all of them to deliver?

 Well first, because that would make the cost astronomical!
 But second, because many of these shots are completely unneeded or just plain bad.
 When we cull, we're getting rid of all the blinks, the blurs, the overexposing, and just general duplicates.
-Think about it this way: have you ever tried to photograph your pet or child with a phone?
-You usually have to take about twenty, and you might come out with one or two good ones — That's culling.
+Think about it this way: have you ever tried to photograph your pet or child with your phone?
+You usually have to take about twenty, and you might come out with 1-2 good ones, while the rest are useless — That's culling.
+But instead of twenty shots, it's more like hundreds or even a thousand.

-And now, we can finally begin the editing.
+Once that's completed, we can finally begin the editing.
 But the more advanced the results, the longer the editing might take.
-If I had to take a guess, a full 60-minute family gallery with color and black&whites probably takes me at least 2-3 hours to both cull and edit, and sometimes more if I'm really enjoying it (or really having trouble with it).
-So when we look at just working time alone, that could be a minimum of 6 hours spent attending to each client, from the first point of contact to the delivery of the final gallery.
+If I had to take a guess, a full 60-minute family gallery with color and black&whites probably takes me at least 3-5 hours to both cull and fully edit, and sometimes more if I'm really enjoying it (or alternatively, really having trouble with it).
+So when we look at just working time alone, that could be a minimum of 8 hours spent attending to each client, from the first point of contact to the delivery of the final gallery.

 Thinking back on the typical photography price points — those might not seem so far-fetched anymore!